-6 MREL in the context of groups
+6: MREL in the context of groups

 6.1 The Bank will set an external MREL at the group consolidated level.
 In addition, the Bank will set individual MRELs for all institutions within the group.
 The Bank may also set individual MRELs for relevant persons that are important from a resolution perspective (for example holding companies) on an entity-specific basis.
-The individual MRELs may be determined on the basis of consolidated or sub-consolidated balance sheets, in addition to an entity's own balance sheet (see paragraphs 7.4-7.5 below).
+The individual MRELs may be determined on the basis of consolidated or sub-consolidated balance sheets, in addition to an entity's own balance sheet (see paragraphs 7.4-7.5-below).

 6.2 The Bank will require groups or institutions in respect of which bail-in is the preferred resolution strategy to structure their liabilities to achieve structural subordination of external MREL resources issued by resolution entities.
 MREL resources which are structurally subordinated may also be contractually or statutorily subordinated.
 Mutually owned institutions such as building societies may not be able to operate with holding companies without changes to their form of incorporation, limiting their ability to achieve structural subordination of MREL resources.
 In such cases the Bank expects institutions with a bail-in strategy to issue contractually or statutorily subordinated liabilities to satisfy their MRELs.
+Subordination of MREL resources reduces the risk of breaches of the 'no creditor worse off than in insolvency (NCWO)' safeguard in the event of a bail-in.